-B36.B37.
+- B36.
 The Applicant must prepare a Traffic Management Plan for the development.
-This plan must:

-- (a) be prepared by suitably qualified and experienced person/s; - (b) be prepared in consultation with TfNSW and Council; - (c) include details of: - (i) construction related traffic management measures; - (ii) all transport routes and traffic types to be used for development-related traffic, including identification of bridge load restrictions; - (iii) processes in place for the control of truck movements entering and exiting the site; - (iv) measures to be implemented to: - ensure compliance with the traffic operating conditions and other traffic related conditions of this consent, including but not limited to: - installation of any necessary road signage at intersections; and - implementation of any regulation and/or tracking measures; - manage the traffic impacts from contractors and subcontractors; - minimise traffic safety issues and disruption to local road users, including minimising potential for conflict with school bus operations; - minimise the transmission of dust and tracking of material onto the surface of public roads from vehicles exiting the site; - warn users of the possibility of encountering koalas; - monitor driver behaviour; and - participate in transport management investigations initiated by Council; - (d) include a Drivers' Code of Conduct that includes procedures to ensure that drivers: - (i) adhere to posted speed limits or other required travelling speeds; - (ii) adhere to designated transport routes and travel times; and - (iii) implement safe and quiet driving practices, including restriction on the use of compression braking; - (e) describe the measures to be put in place to ensure compliance with the Drivers' Code of Conduct.

-B37.B38.
-The Applicant must not commence construction or quarrying operations until the Traffic Management Plan is approved by the Planning Secretary.
+This plan must: - (a) be prepared by suitably qualified and experienced person/s; - (b) be prepared in consultation with TfNSW and Council; - (c) include details of:

+- (i) construction related traffic management measures; - (ii) all transport routes and traffic types to be used for development-related traffic, including identification of bridge load restrictions; - (iii) processes in place for the control of truck movements entering and exiting the site; - (iv) measures to be implemented to: - ensure compliance with the traffic operating conditions and other traffic related conditions of this consent, such as through the installation of any necessary road signage at intersections; - manage the traffic impacts from contractors and subcontractors; - minimise traffic safety issues and disruption to local road users, including minimising potential for conflict with school bus operations; - minimise the transmission of dust and tracking of material onto the surface of public roads from vehicles exiting the site; - warn users of the possibility of encountering koalas; - monitor driver behaviour; and - participate in transport management investigations initiated by Council; - (d) include a Drivers' Code of Conduct that includes procedures to ensure that drivers: - (i) adhere to posted speed limits or other required travelling speeds; - (ii) adhere to designated transport routes and travel times; and - (iii) implement safe and quiet driving practices, including restriction on the use of compression braking; - (e) describe the measures to be put in place to ensure compliance with the Drivers' Code of Conduct, such as through the implementation of any monitoring and/or tracking measures. - B37.
+The Applicant must not commence construction or quarrying operations until the Traffic Management Plan is approved by the Planning Secretary. - B38.
-B38.B39.
 The Applicant must implement the approved Traffic Management Plan.